Macmod/goblob/README.md

 - [wordlists/goblob-folder-names.small.txt](wordlists/goblob-folder-names.small.txt) - Subset of the default wordlist containing only words that have been found as container names in a real experiment with over 35k distinct storage accounts + words from the default wordlist that are part of the NLTK corpus.

 ## Optional Flags

+Goblob provides several flags that can be tuned in order to improve the enumeration process:

 - `-goroutines=N` - Maximum number of concurrent goroutines to allow (default: `5000`).
 - `-blobs=true` - Report the URL of each blob instead of the URL of the containers (default: `false`).
 - `-verbose=N` - Set verbosity level (default: `1`, min: `0`, max: `3`).